scverse/napari-spatialdata/README.md

 The `all` command will install the qt bindings `PyQt5`.

+Napari now also includes multiple triangulation backends.
+These improve the speed by which a napari 'Shapes' layer gets loaded.
+See also the napari [documentation](https://napari.org/stable/guides/triangulation.html).
+For installation via
+pip:

+    pip install napari-spatialdata[all, bermuda]

 You can find more details on this in the [installation instructions](https://spatialdata.scverse.org/en/stable/installation.html).

 ## Using napari-spatialdata as default zarr reader